OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_58.rst

 Step 8.
 Start OpenNebula
 --------------------------------------------------------------------------------

-Make the system to re-read the service configuration files of the new packages:
+Make the system re-read the service configuration files of the new packages:

 .. prompt:: text # auto